rabeesr/rabeesr/README.md

 ## About Me

 Hey there!
-My name is Rabees and I'm currently pursuing a MBA and and Masters in Computer Science from the University of Chicago 🧐.
+My name is Rabees and I'm currently pursuing an MBA and and Masters in Computer Science from the University of Chicago 🧐.

 ## Why This Repo?